Rory MacDonald (fighter)

 Rory MacDonald (born July 22, 1989) is a Canadian former mixed martial artist who most recently competed in the welterweight division of the Professional Fighters League (PFL).
 Prior to signing with the PFL, MacDonald competed for Bellator MMA, where he is a former Bellator Welterweight World Champion.
-Having been a professional competitor since 2005, MacDonald was a top contender in the UFC with an overall UFC record of 9–4, and challenged for the UFC Welterweight Championship at UFC 189 against then-champion Robbie Lawler.
+Having been a professional competitor since 2005, MacDonald was a top contender in the UFC with an overall UFC record of 9–4.
+He challenged for the UFC Welterweight Championship at UFC 189 against then-champion Robbie Lawler in a bout widely considered one of the greatest of all time and for which both fighters were inducted into the UFC Hall of Fame.
 He is also a former King of the Cage Lightweight Champion.

 Mixed martial arts career

-MacDonald started his training with David Lea at the age of 14 and his fight team Toshido Fighting Arts Academy out of Kelowna, British Columbia.
+MacDonald's interest in MMA originated watching early UFC tapes with his dad and brother as a child.
+After discovering an MMA gym near him, MacDonald started his training with David Lea at the age of 14 and his fight team Toshido Fighting Arts Academy out of Kelowna, British Columbia.
+He soon quit all other sports and began pursuing a career as a professional fighter.
+MacDonald described himself as a scrawny, timid kid who "wasn't the type to get involved in fights at school."
 He made his professional debut at the age of sixteen, winning in the first round by submission against Terry Thiara at an Extreme Fighting Challenge event via rear naked choke.